alicefr/kubevirt-debug/wrap-gdb/README.md

 ```

-Create the configmaps to modify the VM XML:
+As last step, we need to create the configmaps to modify the VM XML:
 ```bash
 $ kubectl apply -f configmap.yaml
 configmap/my-config-map created